hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 -No inferred types
 -Procedural code

+Questions and Answers:

+<b>Why No Tagged Unions</b>

 Rust doesn't have enums, instead they have tagged unions.
 Types that can carry anything in each element.
 Here are 5 structs, normal for usual AST compilers:

 ```rust
 pub struct FunctionDecl {